beginner-corp/slack/readme.md

 - SUPER low level building block
 - Written in es2015 JavaScript
-- Pure functions (no stateful things like classes, or using `new`)
+- Pure functions *(no stateful things like classes, or using `new`)*
-- Perfect symmetry (method sigs match api docs, method sigs are node style)
+- Perfect symmetry *(method sigs match api docs, method sigs are node style)*
-- Opt in (use the parts of the api surface you want w/o the entire payload)
+- Opt in *(selectivly use the parts of the api surface you want w/o the entire payload)*
-- Works in Node and the browser (related to above)
+- Works in Node and the browser *(per above)*
-- Future friendly 1/2 (writ in es2015 but published to npm as es5)
+- `Future friendly 1/2` published to npm as es5
-- Future friendly 2/2 (no in-progress es* features, avoid polyfills and def no runtime)
+- `Future friendly 2/2` no in-progress es* features, avoid polyfills and runtime
-- Heavily tested, CI, Apache2 license/contrib model
+- Heavily tested, CI and Apache2 licensed

 ### install